Baltic Linguistics - Lithuanian

 Examination takes place through submitted assignments and participation in discussions and seminars.
 Continual examination takes place through written assignments submitted in connection with each respective seminar.

-The principles for weighting together the two examination assignments are explained in the grading criteria.
+The principles for weighting the examination assignments are explained in the grading criteria.

 ScheduleThe schedule will be available no later than one month before the start of the course.
 We do not recommend print-outs as changes can occur.
 At the start of the course, your department will advise where you can find your schedule during the course.